markNZed/TaskFlow/shared/README.md

 * outgoingCount
 Then the infrastructure could look after queuing etc. This might be simpler.
 A Task that wants to look after multiple request/response could still do this by asynchronously accepting all incoming messages.
 This seems better.

-Incoming request/response should be in task.processor and outgoing request/response should be in task.
+Incoming request/response should be in task.node and outgoing request/response should be in task.

 The v02 list of top level properties: baseType, children, completedAt, createdAt, error, permissions, groupId, id, initiator, name, nextTasks, nextTask, parentId, parentInstanceId, parentName, send, stack, stackPtr, threadId, type, updateCount, updatedAt, userId, versionExternal, versionInternal, privacy, input, output, config, state, request, response